A toy model for background independent string field theory: Gauge theories associated to graded Lie ( -) algebras

-and whose nilpotency encodes the $L_\infty$-conditions.
 With our conventions $Q$ (as a vector field on $M_\algA$) also carries ghost degree $1$.
 This $Q$ again determines a gauge theory (see e.g.~\cite{Grigoriev:2006tt}).
 In particular, the explicit form of equations of motion can be obtained from $Q$ as $0=Q\Psi^{(-1)}|_{\Psi^{(l)}=0}$, $l\neq 0$.
 Explicitly this gives with $\Psi^{(0)}=\Phi$,

 where the brackets are those determining $L_\infty$-structure.
 Furthermore, gauge symmetries are determined by $Q$ through

 where $\Xi$ is a generic element of ghost degree $0$ (gauge parameter).
 Explicitly, this gives